OjasMittal/SAMACHAR/README.md

 # SAMACHAR
-## Inspiration
+1)To make newspapers tremendous amount of trees are cut daily.
+In India itself, more than 240 million copies of newspapers are produced daily.
+So SAMACHAR(i.e. News in the Hindi language) aims to make this planet greener by switching people from physical newspapers to E-Newspaper so that no more trees have to be cut down to make Newspapers!

-In today's fast-running world, people don't get time to hogg from one website to another to check for news related to a particular topic, so **SAMACHAR** (i.e. News in the Hindi language) is here to solve this problem!
+2)In today's fast-running world, people don't get time to hogg from one website to another to check for news related to a particular topic, so SAMACHAR is here to solve this problem!

 ## What it does
 SAMACHAR  helps its user to get a personalized **newspaper mailed** to their email id along with an **SMS** on their phone number notifying them about the delivery of their E-Newspaper.